-The names, telephone and facsimile numbers for the Boeing employees were redacted pursuant to exemption (b) (4).
-The redacted information, voluntarily submitted by Boeing, is considered by Boeing to be commercial in nature and to reveal commercial operations, which from Boeing's perspective, makes the withheld information confidential in nature.
+The names, telephone and facsimile numbers for the Boeing employees and the signature of a particular Boeing employee, which revealed his name, were redacted pursuant to exemption (b) (4).
+The redacted information, voluntarily submitted by Boeing, is considered by Boeing to be commercial in nature and to reveal commercial operations, which, from Boeing's perspective makes the withheld information confidential in nature.